Sam Quek: Personal life

 Quek is married to Tom Mairs, a property entrepreneur who appeared as the titular "Secret Millionaire" on the reality show of the same name in 2010.
-She is a supporter of Liverpool F.C. and counts their former striker Ian Rush as one of her sporting heroes.
+She is a supporter of Liverpool and counts their former striker Ian Rush as one of her sporting heroes.
 She is also a fan of the Kansas City Chiefs.
-She was awarded an MBE in the 2017 New Years Honours List for services to hockey.
+She was appointed an MBE in the 2017 New Years Honours List for services to hockey.

 Quek published her autobiography, Sam Quek: Hope and a Hockey Stick, in 2018.

 In May 2020, Quek was warned by the Advertising Standards Authority for a second time about promoting a business on Twitter without announcing that she was being paid by the company.

-In March 2021, Quek became a mother to a daughter, Molly Doris Mairs, after a 'traumatic' caesarean section.
+In March 2021, Quek became a mother to a daughter, Molly Doris Mairs, after a traumatic caesarean section.

 On 11 October 2021, Quek announced she was pregnant with her second child and gave birth in March 2022 to a son, Isaac Gregory Mairs.